Wild Patagonia

 After the horsefly season, a species of wasp appears.
 If you are allergic to the stings, it is imperative that you bring appropriate treatment.

-On arrival in Bariloche on Day 2, you will be given a bag with up to 10kg of luggage to carry your belongings in.
-You will be able to leave the excess luggage at the hotel, which you will find on day 8.
+On arrival in Bariloche on day 1, you will be given a bag to carry your belongings during the ride.
+The weight limit is 10kg.
+You will be able to leave the excess luggage at the hotel, which you can pick up when you return on day 8.

 2 full riding outfits are sufficient for the whole trip.